Fires an event for each item in the input list, and collects the results into a new list.

 This node is useful for performing the same (or similar) sequence of steps on each item in a list.
 For example, you could use this node to take a list of images and apply an effect to each one.
 This is simpler and more flexible than copying and pasting the same sequence of nodes multiple times into your composition — you can easily change the number of iterations and the sequence of steps performed for each iteration.

-Processed List immediately fires a event with an empty list.
+Finished Processing immediately fires an event with an empty list.

 Keywords: bang, cycle, each, events, fire, foreach, iterate, loop, many, multiple, repeat, trigger, while